 Field Immersion & Experiential Learning Overview

 - An intentional process of organizing to learn in a real-world setting.
-Students stretch forward in their leadership development and intentionally focus on the foundations of teaming as they take on a project that addresses a public health challenge or issue.
+Students stretch forward in their leadership development and intentionally focus on the foundations of teaming as they take on a case writing project that addresses a public health challenge or issue and related team and organizational processes, within the context of an organization.

 - Fall 1

-- Project descriptions are presented to the cohort by organization representatives.
-This meeting provides an opportunity for students to learn about the public health issue and the project and scope of work requested of the student team.
+- Preliminary descriptions of cases are presented to the cohort by course instructor, providing an opportunity for students to learn about the public health issue and the project and scope of work to be researched and documented by the student team.

-- Students teams are formed by mid-October in preparation for Enabling Teams (DrPH 250) in Fall 2.
+- Students teams are formed by mid-October in preparation for Enabling Teams (DrPH 250) and Team Based Case Development Immersion: Dynamics of Teams in Systems (DrPH 255) in Fall 2.

 - Fall 2

-- Student teams are expected to conduct introductory meetings and on-boarding procedures with their host organization over Fall 2.
+- Student teams are conduct introductory meetings with their host organization over Fall 2.

 - Winter & Spring 1

-- Student teams engage with host organizations full time for three weeks in the January (“J”) term and continue their work with hosts to complete deliverables over February/March in Spring 1 during Enabling Large Scale Change (DrPH 251).
+- Student teams engage with host organizations, engage deeply in case content development and writing, for three weeks in the January (“J”) term and continue their work with their hosts and mentors to complete deliverables over February/March in Spring 1 during Enabling Large Scale Change (DrPH 251).

 - This field immersion experience is with host organizations located in the Boston/Metro Boston.
-Students receive a stipend to cover transportation expenses.
+Students may receive a stipend to cover transportation expenses as required.

 |Summer 2 Field Immersion 8-10 Weeks; May to August